fbpx

 Florence to Cinque Terre Day Trips

-Taking a day trip from Florence to Cinque Terre by train will be long, but totally worth it.
+Taking a day trip from Florence to Cinque Terre by train will be a long journey, but totally worth it.
 These five Ligurian towns on the Italian Riviera are just as colorful and magical in real life as they are on Instagram.

 Riomaggoire, Manarola, Corniglia, Vernazza, and Monterosso al Mare all have their own unique personalities.
-My top Cinque Terre tip is to do a little research before you go to see which one(s) to visit.
+My top Cinque Terre tip is to do a little research before seeing which one(s) to visit.

-But whether you managed to see all five or just one, you’ll love exploring these chocolate box villages.
+But whether you manage to see all five or just one, you’ll love exploring these characteristic streets and coastal views.
+Don’t forget to visit the famous sights like Via dell’Amore in Riomaggiore and the charming harbor in Vernazza.

 Riomaggiore is an adorable Cinque Terre town!
 Photo credit: Marcie Cheung